 For me, proposing a new ArcLab module series and creating modules was always a fun process.
 Although it involved a great deal of research, it was always interesting to read up on new topics and take a break from the more routine aspects of work.
 Under James’ guidance, I also had the chance to design ArcLab’s “COVID-19” solutions page (which listed all the efforts ArcLab undertook to help companies during the COVID-19 situation), a “Solutions” page, as well as a “Product” page on ArcLab’s website.
 Through this experience, I was able to pick up basic elements of web design and Photoshop and learnt how to create beautiful GIFs.

-Working at ArcLab has also given me vast insight into the marketing science that helps B2B to grow.
-I helped design and create ArcLab monthly subscription newsletters, plan our content strategy and manage ArcLab’s social media accounts, write ArcLab blog posts, as well as help improve and revamp ArcLab’s website.
+Working at ArcLab has also given me vast insight into the marketing science that helps B2B businesses to grow.
+I helped design and create ArcLab monthly subscriber newsletters, plan our content strategy and manage ArcLab’s social media accounts, write ArcLab blog posts, as well as help improve and revamp ArcLab’s website.

 In school, we mainly focus on B2C marketing, which I came to learn was a stark contrast to how B2B marketing is.
 For example, B2C marketing relies heavily on social media such as Instagram to promote their brand to consumers, as compared to B2B marketing where brands are more heavily reliant on LinkedIn social media.

 Another aspect of B2B marketing is Search Engine Optimisation (SEO) and Search Engine Marketing (SEM).
 Having minimal prior knowledge in these areas as well, working on both SEO and SEM helped me gain deeper understanding in the “technical” aspects of marketing.
 A key takeaway that I had from experimenting with SEO and SEM is that, it has no one fixed method — it requires several rounds of trial and error to find the optimal method which is best suited for your company and its target audience.